 Students should be moving directly from one class to another.
 For orderly movement in the hall, students should walk on the right side.
 Each classroom teacher has an official hall pass for students to use during class.
 Passes are not to be used for telephone calls or to permit a student to interrupt another class or teacher.
 Students must have a pass to come to the office, clinic, or media center.
 Students coming during class change should secure a pass from the next period teacher.

-All second-floor classes are high school classes.
+All middle school classes are on the first floor.
 There should be no middle school students on the second floor or on the stairwells.
-No high school student should be on the middle school hall, nor should they use the stairwell at the end of the 800 hall which leads to the middle school hallway.
 If a student is not in the appropriate area, then they may receive detention.